Leiden-chemical-immunology/Glyco-PAINT-Java/doc/Features.md

 #### PaintLogger uses a console window dedicated to Paint

 The Paint plugin and apps use its dedicated Console window (previously the Fiji plugin used Fiji's console and Generate Squares did not have a console).
-The Fiji console is no longet used and the heavy dump of Fiji messages and AWT stack dumps are now hidden: considerably less distraction.
+The Fiji console is no longer used and the heavy dump of Fiji messages and AWT stack dumps are now hidden: considerably less distraction.

 All messages are shown in the console and additionally stored in the log file.
 The Logger supports four levels of messages: debug, info, warning and error, The logging level be set so that only 'equal and higher' message are displayed.
 Info and debug messages are coloured in black, warning and error messages are amber and red.
 The console can be closed, saved and auto scrolling can be (to allow the user to inspect a section higher up).